halides/titupe2021/README.md

 If you have the environment set up for the Cyber Security Base 2021, you should be able to just clone this repo and `python3 manage.py runserver` in the root directory.
 Details for setting up the environment in https://cybersecuritybase.mooc.fi/installation-guide

+You probably need to run migrations before your first run: `python3 manage.py migrate`, but the runserver should complain about it too.

 ## 1. SQL injection (A03:2021-Injection)

 https://github.com/halides/titupe2021/blob/a47b63d38dee6cae4651faaa6c28945c4debdc73/src/pages/views.py#L35